naganowl/postcss-squeaky-clean/API.md

 A caveat is that the a given DOM element may have multiple namespaced selectors which conflict since they all have the same single class specificity.
 These can be highlighted and resolved with the `specificity` plugin

+In case there are extra new lines inserted between the first style brace and property values, the following shell command can be run to clean up the styles

+`cat <PATH> | awk '/{/ { printf("%s", $0); next } 1' | tee <PATH>`

+Using `stylint` can also clean up any additional awkward spacing that's leftover

 # Usage

 An [example script](./examples/scss-parser.js) demonstrates how the plugins can be hooked up with PostCSS.
 If placed in the directory `scripts/node`, the `clean` plugin can be executed with